Create a capture session

 3. In the Capture Session pane, for Capture Session Name, type Frankfurt_Flight_RS.

-4. For Orientation File Format, click ASCII Text File (.txt, .csv, etc).
+4. For Orientation File Format, click ASCII text file (.txt, .csv, etc).

 ASCII text file orientation file format